Cicada Killer Control

 Mowing grass to prevent Cicada Killers

-After successfully getting rid of Cicada Killer Wasps from your yard, you want to make sure they don't make a return.
-Chances are, Cicada Killers may have laid eggs before succumbing to insecticides and soon the eggs will hatch, bringing on a new generation of Cicada Killers creating problems.
-Also there may be Cicada Killer Wasp pheromones left behind that may draw other Cicada Killers to your property.
+After successfully removing cicada killer wasps from your yard, you want to ensure they don't make a return.
+Chances are, cicada killers may have laid eggs before succumbing to insecticides, and soon, the eggs will hatch, bringing on a new generation of cicada killers and creating problems.
+Also, cicada killer Wasp pheromones may be left behind, which may draw other cicada killers to your property.

-Some cultural practices you can implement to reduce Cicada Killer Wasp populations and discourage them from your property is to:
+Some cultural practices you can implement to reduce cicada killer wasp populations and discourage them from your property are to:

 • Water your lawn deeply with 1 to 1.5 inches of water.

-• Put out mulch of at least 3 inches under shrubbery and in your garden or flowerbeds.
+• Put at least 3 inches of mulch under shrubbery and in your garden or flowerbeds.

 • If visible tunnels pop up, apply Sylo Insecticide directly to these tunnels as soon as they are spotted.